What is a leukocyte alkaline phosphatase (LAP) test?

-Alkaline phosphatase is group of enzymes that remove phosphate groups from many types of molecules in the body.
-They work best in an environment that is alkaline, or basic (rather than acidic).
-These enzymes are found throughout the body, but are especially concentrated in the liver, kidney, bone tissue, bile duct, and in the placenta in pregnant women.
+Alkaline phosphatase is a group of enzymes that remove phosphate groups from many types of molecules in your body.
+They work best in environments that are alkaline, or basic, rather than acidic.
+They’re found throughout your body, but they tend to be especially concentrated in your liver, kidney, bone tissue, and bile duct.
+They’re also concentrated in the placenta of pregnant women.

-- leukemoid reaction: an elevated white blood cell count that is not due to infection or cancer
+- leukemoid reaction, an elevated white blood cell count that’s not caused by infection or cancer

-- myelofibrosis: a bone marrow disorder in which scarring occurs
+- myelofibrosis, a disorder in which scarring of the bone marrow occurs

-- polycythemia vera: a bone marrow disorder in which the marrow makes too many red blood cells
+- polycythemia vera, a disorder in which your bone marrow makes too many red blood cells

-- aplastic anemia: a bone marrow disorder in which the marrow makes too few blood cells
+- aplastic anemia, a disorder in which your bone marrow makes too few blood cells

-- pernicious anemia: a decrease in red blood cells caused by a vitamin B12 absorption problem in the intestines
+- pernicious anemia, a drop in red blood cells often caused by the stomach’s inability to absorb vitamin B12

-When the results are available, your doctor will discuss them with you.
-You will talk about what the results mean and what you should do next.
-Scores for a LAP test can range from zero to 400, with scores between 20 and 100 being normal.
+When your test results are available, your doctor will discuss them with you.
+They will help you understand what the results mean and discuss follow-up steps.
+Scores for the LAP test can range from zero to 400, with those between 20 and 100 being considered normal.

-A score that is lower than normal may be caused by:
+A score that’s higher than normal may be caused by: